Interlingua grammar: Possesive pronouns

+Pronouns il and on

-Il is an impersonal nominative pronoun used in constructions like il pluve, 'it's raining'.
+Il is an impersonal nominative pronoun used in impersonal constructions such as il pluve, 'it's raining'.
 It can also serve as a placeholder when the true subject is a clause occurring later in the sentence.
 It may be omitted where the sense is clear.

 Il deveni tarde.
 'It's getting late.'

 Il es ver que nos expende multe moneta.
 'It's true that we're spending a lot of money.'

 Es bon que vos veni ora.
 'It's good that you come now.'

 On is a nominative pronoun used when the identity of the subject is vague.
 The English translation is often 'one', 'you', or 'they'.
 It is sometimes equivalent to an English passive voice construction.
 The oblique form is uno.

 On non vide tal cosas actualmente.
 'One doesn't see such things these days.'

 On sape nunquam lo que evenira.
 'You never know what will happen.'

 On construe un nove linea de metro al centro urban.
 'They're building a new subway line to downtown.'

 On collige le recyclabiles omne venerdi.
 'Recyclables are picked up every Friday.'

 Tal pensatas afflige uno in le profundo del depression.
 'Such thoughts afflict one in the depths of depression.'